 Similar recipes

-So if you love this stew, then you might also like my air fryer roast chicken or the air fryer beef noodles recipes also from my One Basket Meals book.
+So if you love this easy air fryer sausage stew, then you might also like my simple air fryer roast chicken or the classic air fryer beef noodles recipes also from my One Basket Meals book.